Generative AI and Sales Productivity: Field Experiments in Online Retail: Abstract

 \section{Abstract}

-We quantify the impact of Generative Artificial Intelligence (GenAI) on firm productivity through a series of large-scale randomized field experiments involving millions of users and products at a leading cross-border online retail platform.
-Over six months in 2023-2024, GenAI-based enhancements were integrated into seven consumer-facing business workflows.
-We find that GenAI adoption significantly increases sales, with treatment effects ranging from 0\% to 16.3\%, depending on GenAI’s marginal contribution relative to existing firm practices.
-Because inputs and prices were held constant across experimental arms, these gains map directly into total factor productivity improvements.
-Across the four GenAI applications with positive sales effects, the implied annual incremental value is approximately \$5 per consumer—an economically meaningful impact given the retailer’s scale and the early stage of GenAI adoption.
-The primary mechanism operates through higher conversion rates, consistent with GenAI reducing frictions in the marketplace and improving consumer experience.
-We also document substantial heterogeneity: smaller and newer sellers, as well as less experienced consumers, exhibit disproportionately larger gains.
-Our findings provide novel, large-scale causal evidence on the productivity effects of GenAI in online retail, highlighting both its immediate value and broader potential.
+We quantify the short-term impact of Generative Artificial Intelligence (GenAI) on sales performance through a series of large-scale randomized field experiments involving millions of users and products at a leading cross-border online retail platform.
+Over 2023-2024, the platform integrated GenAI into seven business workflows spanning customer service, consumer-product matching, advertising, and seller services.
+We find that GenAI adoption increases sales in most workflows, with effects ranging from no detectable impact to 16.3\%, depending on GenAI’s marginal contribution relative to baseline firm practices.
+Across the four GenAI applications with positive sales effects, the implied annual incremental value is roughly \$5 per consumer—an economically meaningful impact given the retailer’s scale and the early stage of GenAI adoption.
+The gains operate primarily through higher conversion rates rather than larger cart values, consistent with GenAI improving the shopping experience by reducing search, information, communication, and personalization frictions.
+Importantly, these effects are not associated with worse post-purchase outcomes, as product return rates and customer ratings do not deteriorate.
+Finally, we document substantial demand-side heterogeneity, with larger gains for less experienced consumers.
+Our findings provide novel, large-scale causal evidence on how GenAI shapes sales productivity in online retail, highlighting both its immediate value and broader potential.